TeliaSoneraNorge/styleguide/component-lib/README.md

 - MAKE SURE YOU ARE IN THE `component-lib` FOLDER AND NOT IN THE WEBSITE ROOT!
 - Bump the version.
+- NPM publish: `npm run deploy:prod` or `npm publish dist --access=public` (you need access to the Telia NPM organization, Note: since 1.20.0, we just need to publish dist folder)

+To test locally;
 - Local test: `npm run publish:local-test`
-- NPM publish: `npm publish --access=public` (you need access to the Telia NPM organization)

 ## Usage